Wholesale Electricity Market

 Electricity market opportunities

 Wholesale Electricity Market (WEM) participants in Western Australia interact to supply and purchase electricity.
-The average electricity price on the WEM has increased significantly during the past 12 months, with “peak” periods progressively lasting longer and attracting higher prices, as can be seen in the heat map of the average power price for each half hour increment for each month since January 2021.
+The average electricity price on the WEM has increased significantly during the past 12 months, with “peak” periods progressively lasting longer and attracting higher prices, as can be seen in the chart on the right (peak denotes 4pm-9pm).

 Will WEM prices continue to be supported?